SimonHFrost/jekyll_blog/_posts/2024-10-09-midjourney.md

 ## Conclusion

-Generative AI tools like midjourney lower the barrier to digital design by offloading some of the creative process to AI.
+Generative AI tools like Midjourney lower the barrier of digital design by offloading creative workflows to AI.
+Identifying and optimising these workflows are the key for staying ahead in the rapidly changing AI landscape.

+The new Midjourney.com webapp makes difficult tasks easier with more intuitive access to common operations like adding reference images, generating variations, and upscaling.

+I hope you find this workflow useful!